biiuug/Labyrinth-of-Polygons-/README.md

    - This is achieved by using MVC style and the Object-Oriented style.
 While MVC styles handle the selections from the player, the Object-Oriented style makes each tower can be in different condition (ie. different types, level)

  - The game will not end till a certain number of enemies have escaped to the exit.
    - This is achieved by combining the Publish-Subscribe style and the Layered style.
 The enemy controller subscribes each enemy so that it will know if there are any enemies alive on the board.
-If there are no enemies anymore, the enemy controller will notify the game manager through a number layers, then game manager will give orders to other game components.
+If there are no enemies anymore, the enemy controller will notify the game manager through a number of layers, then the game manager will give orders to other game components.

 ## Non-functional Attributes:
  - Efficiency